When Large Vision-Language Models Meet Person Re-Identification: Conclusion

 \section{Conclusion}

-In this paper, we introduce LVLM-ReID, a novel framework that leverages the semantic understanding and generation capabilities of LVLMs to enhance the performance of person ReID.
-We design two key components: Pedestrian Semantic Token Generation (PSTG) and Semantic-Guided Interaction (SGI).
-We certify that LVLM can be integrated into the ReID process by generating one pedestrian semantic token, which can be used to improve the visual identity representations via an efficient interaction module.
+In this paper, we introduce LVLM-ReID, a novel framework that leverages the semantic understanding and generation capabilities of LVLMs to promote person ReID.
+We certify that LVLM can be integrated into the ReID process by generating one pedestrian semantic token, which is then used for efficient interaction with visual tokens.
 In our framework, LVLM effectively helps capture and utilize the rich semantics of pedestrians.
-Our experimental findings underscore the importance of semantic guidance in strengthening visual representations, and highlight the advantages of our end-to-end design.
-Our work sets a new direction for integrating LVLMs in the area of person ReID.
+Experimental results show the significance of LVLM-based semantic guidance in enhancing visual representations, paving the way for future research in this direction.

-\textbf{Limitations and future work.} We validate the effectiveness of our framework on a 2B parameter model, while the performance gains from more advanced LVLMs or larger model series still need to be explored.
-While a larger model will bring greater computational overhead, exploring more lightweight LVLMs or optimization techniques is also important.